Beemoot

 ./work

-Worked on a small development team to rebuild Grip's proprietary advertisement software from the ground up into a fully scalable, serverless architecture on AWS.
+Rebuilt Grip's proprietary ad software from the ground up into a fully serverless, scalable architecture on AWS.

 ./projects